 - Digital or social advertising

-If you are marketing a larger development, re-development or multi-building campus, you may need to invest in a custom brand identity for your property.
+If you are marketing a larger development, re-development or multi-building campus, you may need a custom brand identity for your property.
 This could include a logo, typeface, colors, messaging and more depending on the size of the project.

 Implementing regular calls to discuss leasing and marketing momentum can help keep your team accountable for the plans you discuss.
 If your leasing team is not providing these materials or cannot give your property the necessary attention, it may be time for you to consider hiring a new leasing team.